 Think of yourself during your search as an employer screening potential employees.
 Ask the person from the shop if they specialize in the service or automotive type you need.
-One that handles light trucks isn’t ideal if you’re looking for a front end alignment on your sedan.
+One that handles light trucks isn’t ideal if you’re looking for a front-end alignment on your sedan.
 Ask how long they’ve been in business or if they can provide references from customers.
 No business would hire someone who won’t reveal their skills or refuses to provide references.
 Your car care deserves the same standard.

 Car Repair Estimates

 Once you have your list narrowed down to two or three locations it is time to get estimates.
-It’s important to remember that taking your car in for an estimate does not bind you to giving anyone your business.
-While this might be an unfamiliar experience for you, it is standard operating procedure for service shops.
+It’s important to remember that taking your car in for an estimate does not bind you to give anyone your business.
+While this might be an unfamiliar experience for you, it is the standard operating procedure for service shops.
 They do this every day.
 They won’t balk when you ask for an estimate (if they do, say thanks and leave) or be offended if you decide to go somewhere else.

 Take mental notes while you’re waiting for them to do the estimate.
 Scope out the waiting area.
 If it’s clean and neat you’ll know they put in extra effort to make their customers comfortable.
 Is there a place you can work?
 Many shops are adding wifi workstations to help customers stay connected with the office.
 Ask the other people waiting if they are repeat customers, and if so, what keeps them coming back.
 These will be the most valuable insights you find.

-Most places will have an open view into their workshop.
+Most places will have an open view of their workshop.
 Let’s face it, an auto shop won’t be spotless and clean but it should be organized.
 Seeing tools and rags left on the ground is a bad sign.
 It shows they aren’t careful and puts your car in danger.
 They might drive over something and damage a tire or trip and knock who knows what into a door panel.

 With that in mind, the best service shops will keep their work area organized and put a protective covering over your car while it’s being serviced.
 This is the ultimate sign that they respect your car.
 If you’re at a dealer’s service shop, ask for a free car wash, too.